 In a perfect world, every mother breastfeeds her baby.
-But this is definitely not an ideal world, and there are so many reasons why we might need to compromise.
-Therefore, this article is directed towards mothers who are expressing breast milk, not for the mothers who are breastfeeding their babies directly at the breast.
+But this is not an ideal world, and there are so many reasons why we might need to compromise.
+Therefore, this article is directed toward mothers expressing breast milk, not at the mothers breastfeeding their babies directly at the breast.
 (Average milk removed while breastfeeding)

-You can never determine the amount of breast milk produced, by pumping, because your baby removes milk much more efficiently from your breasts that what a breast pump can.
-If your baby is gaining weight well and is happy, you don't need to worry about the exact amount of milk you are producing.
+By pumping, you can never determine the amount of breast milk produced because your baby removes milk much more efficiently from your breasts than a breast pump can.
+If your baby is gaining weight well and is happy, you don't need to worry about the amount of milk you produce.

 If you are concerned about whether your baby is getting in enough milk, read our “is my baby drinking enough" page.